KingLyrics/ExpenseTracker/README.md

 The codebase is organized into the following main components:

-* **Models:** This folder defines structs representing expense data (`ExpenseModel`).
+* **Models:** Defines structs representing expense data (`ExpenseModel`).
-* **ViewModels:** This folder contains view models responsible for managing data and exposing functionalities to the view (`ExpenseViewModel`).
+* **ViewModels:** Contains view models responsible for managing data and exposing functionalities to the view (`ExpenseViewModel`).
-* **Views:** This folder holds the SwiftUI views that build the user interface, including the main expense entry screen and the Analytics screen.
+* **Views:** Holds SwiftUI views that build the user interface, including the main expense entry screen and the Analytics screen.

 **Contributing:**

 We welcome contributions to this project!
 Feel free to fork the repository, make changes, and submit pull requests.

 **License:**